B'nai Mitzvot >> Sample Parent Speeches

 Most temples offer the parents of the Bat Mitzvah girl or Bar Mitzvah boy an opportunity to share some words of wisdom.
-Even if you are the best contemporaneous speaker on earth, I would still recommend jotting down your thoughts.
-I have attended hundreds of B’nai Mitzvot and have never, ever seen a parent speak who was not feeling intensely emotional at the moment.
+Even if you are the best contemporaneous speaker on earth, we would still recommend jotting down your thoughts.
+We have attended hundreds of B'nai Mitzvot and have never, ever seen a parent speak who was not feeling intensely emotional at the moment.
 If you take no other advice from PartyIdeaPros.com, please give yourself plenty of time to mull over what you would like to say to your child and write it down!

 After many requests for sample speeches we are beginning to compile the best of the best.
 If you would like to help out other parents who searching for inspiration, please submit your speech to [email protected] for consideration.
 We will publish the best of the best!

 When we began this journey, we viewed today as an individual rite of passage — a celebration of your birthday, the legal age in which you assume a role of responsibility in the Jewish community, and a celebration of your hard work and your efforts, and especially all of your enormous accomplishments.
 But with time, it became clear that this celebration is really much larger than just that – for mom and me, it is about trust in G-d.